joshuavictorchen/isp-checker/docs/_sources/architecture.rst.txt

    #.
 The provided address is parsed into dict of sub-components by
       :py:obj:`Address.parse_address<ispchecker.main.Address.parse_address>`.
    #. :py:obj:`Address.check_isps<ispchecker.main.Address.check_isps>` instantiates a series of
-      :py:obj:`ISP<ispchecker.main.ISP>`-based objects,
+      :py:obj:`ISP<ispchecker.isp.ISP>`-based objects,
       which perform unique ISP-specific actions to retrieve metadata (serviceability, supported internet speed, etc.) based on their own execution stacks.
    #.
 Results are printed to the console at runtime.

-More ISPs can be checked by simply creating new :py:obj:`ISP<ispchecker.main.ISP>`-based classes and adding them to the :py:obj:`Address.check_isps<ispchecker.main.Address.check_isps>` function.
+More ISPs can be checked by simply creating new :py:obj:`ISP<ispchecker.isp.ISP>`-based classes and adding them to the :py:obj:`Address.check_isps<ispchecker.main.Address.check_isps>` function.

 Methodology